MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ NANCY A    POLICE OFFICER   80016 │
     =#

-A negative index can be used to count records from the end of the query's input.
+A negative index can be used, counting records from the end of the query's input.
 So, to return up to, but not including, the very last item in the stream, we could write: